π Valuation Methodology

 - Earnings-Based Risk: Ball & Brown (1968), Beaver et al. (1970), Dichev & Tang (2009)

-- Earnings Quality: Sloan (1996), Dechow & Dichev (2002)
+- Earnings Quality: Sloan (1996), Dechow & Dichev (2002) β applied as an accruals check (cash flow vs. net income) in the durability reads

 - Growth Model Selection: AIC/BIC criteria (Akaike 1974, Schwarz 1978)